numericalalgorithmsgroup/bayesian-uq/README.md

 where USER is the string returned by `whoami` at the command-line.

-Add include paths to dependencies in the makefile.
-For an example see, `makefiles/GNUmakefile.philipm.inc`.
+Modify the dependency paths according to your setup.

 ## Generate smMALA results